How do you first plan the look of a website? As a web designer, you have a wealth of tools to choose from.

 Or when you’ve really had enough: there’s nothing more cathartic than tearing out a page, crumpling it and throwing it in the bin.
 We don’t recommend trying that with a computer.

-Sketch pad specs
+Designer pad specs

 It has 50 sheets of 100gsm recycled paper with rounded corners: this is to prevent accidental injuries if you’re over-enthusiastic.
 It’s A3 in size, which is about the size of a sleeping cat.